oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 > Successfully signed row identified by key columns account_number = '994' in table '"DEMOUSER".bank_ledger_bt'. ```

-#### Example: Sign a Row Using Key Column Parameters and privatekey file
+#### Example: Sign a Row Using Key Column Parameters and a private key stored in a file
 To sign a specific row in the `bank_ledger_bt` table using key columns.
-The code internally uses openssl installed on user's local system (here cloudshell) to generate signature:
+The code internally uses OpenSSL installed on user's local system (here cloudshell) to generate signature:
 ```
 <copy>